Barney Bigard: Bigard and His Jazzopaters

 In keeping with Ellington's formation of small groups featuring his primary soloists, Bigard continued to be featured under his own name on Variety and subsequently Vocalion Records and OKeh through 1940.
 When Ellington signed with Victor in 1940, Bigard (and other Ellingtonians) recorded for Bluebird under his own name.
 He sat in with the Glenn Miller Orchestra for some of their biggest hits, such as "Moonlight Serenade", "Little Brown Jug", and "Tuxedo Junction".
 Bigard was also a member of Louis Armstrong's All Stars before and after Edmond Hall joined.
 Bigard can be seen with the All Stars in the movie The Glenn Miller Story (1954).

 Bigard performed with Louis Armstrong and his All Stars with Velma Middleton singing vocals for the ninth Cavalcade of Jazz concert held at Wrigley Field in Los Angeles.
-The concert was produced by Leon Hefflin, Sr. on June 7, 1953.
-Also featured that day were Roy Brown and his Orchestra, Don Tosti and His Mexican Jazzmen, Earl Bostic, Nat "King" Cole, and Shorty Rogers and his Orchestra.
+The concert was produced by Leon Hefflin Sr. on June 7, 1953.
+Also featured that day were Roy Brown and His Orchestra, Don Tosti and His Mexican Jazzmen, Earl Bostic, Nat "King" Cole, and Shorty Rogers and his Orchestra.

 After World War II, Bigard recorded under his own name for, among others, Signature Records, Rex Records, Black & White Records, and Keynote Records in 1944–45.
-He recorded an album for Liberty in 1957 and an album for French Vogue Records as "Barney Bigard-Claude Luter Quintet" in 1966.
-In 1968, Delmark Records had him come to Chicago and recorded "Bucket's Got A Hole In It" with Art Hodes.
+He recorded an album for Liberty in 1957 and an album for French Vogue Records billed as the "Barney Bigard–Claude Luter Quintet" in 1966.
+In 1968, Delmark Records invited him to Chicago, where he recorded Bucket's Got a Hole in It with Art Hodes.

 Death

-Bigard died on June 27, 1980, aged 74, in Culver City, California and was interred in that city's Holy Cross Cemetery.
+Bigard died on June 27, 1980, aged 74, in Culver City, California, and was interred there in Holy Cross Cemetery.